Max Verstappen: Fan support

-Verstappen has accumulated a significant fanbase from around the world, but in particular from his home country of the Netherlands.
-Grand Prix events have dedicated Verstappen grandstands with thousands of travelling Dutch fans, boosting ticket sales particularly for European races such as Belgium, Austria and Hungary.
-During the 2021 Dutch Grand Prix, Honda's Formula One managing director Masashi Yamamoto praised the Verstappen supporters saying that ″in the six years I've been involved with Honda F1, I've never seen such a great turnout as at the Dutch Grand Prix.
-It was like being in a football stadium″ and that ″when Max crossed the finish line first, the whole circuit coloured orange″.
+Verstappen has accumulated a significant fanbase from around the world, particularly from his home country of the Netherlands.
+The frequent association of Verstappen with the colour orange—the national colour of the Netherlands—has led to his fanbase being referred to as the Orange Army.

+Several races across Europe have dedicated Verstappen grandstands to accommodate thousands of travelling Dutch fans, boosting ticket sales at Grands Prix such as in Belgium, Austria and Hungary.
+A Verstappen grandstand featured at the inaugural Las Vegas Grand Prix in 2023.

+During the 2021 Dutch Grand Prix, the managing director of Honda in Formula One, Masashi Yamamoto, praised Verstappen's support, stating that "in the six years I've been involved with Honda F1, I've never seen such a great turnout as at the Dutch Grand Prix.
+It was like being in a football stadium."